AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 ## Understand the tech

-The following figure shows the workflow to intergrate Video Calling into your app.
+The following figure shows the workflow to intergrate video calling into your app.

 ![](images/video_calling_tech.png)

-To start Video Calling, you implement the following steps in your app:
+To start video calling, you implement the following steps in your app:

 **1. Retrieve a token**